Proof-of-Learning is Currently More Broken Than You Think: On Understanding Cheap Spoofing

 \begin{proof} We drop the $\mu$ subscripts {but note this is} the measure for cost distribution.
 We have $\mathbb{P}(C(\mathcal{P}) \leq cE) \leq \mathbb{P}(|E-C(\mathcal{P})|^2 \geq (1-c)^2E^2) \leq \frac{Var(C(\mathcal{P}))}{(1-c)^2E^2} \coloneqq P$, where the last inequality was by Markov's inequality.
 Thus $\mathbb{P}(C(\mathcal{P}) > cE) \geq 1 -P$.

-{We} are interested in $N$ s.t{.} $(1-P)^N \leq 1/3$ so that with probability $2/3$ {we obtain a $c$-cheap proof after $N$ queries if $\mathbb{P}(C(\mathcal{P}) > cE) = 1 -P$.;} this establishes a lower-bound as in general $\mathbb{P}(C(\mathcal{P}) > cE) \geq 1 -P$.
+{We} are interested in $N$ s.t{.} $(1-P)^N \leq 1/3$ so that with probability $2/3$ we obtain a $c$-cheap proof after $N$ queries if $\mathbb{P}(C(\mathcal{P}) > cE) = 1 -P$; this establishes a lower-bound as in general $\mathbb{P}(C(\mathcal{P}) > cE) \geq 1 -P$.
 This is simply given by $N = \frac{\log(1/3)}{\log(1-P)}$ concluding the proof. \end{proof}

-With the previous two lemmas, we have surfaced conditions $c$-cheap algorithms would need to satisfy.
-Whether an algorithm can satisfy these properties is an open problem, and a negative to this question would also prove $c$-cheap algorithms do not exist.
-However, stability and query complexity are only two of the properties that stochastic spoofing adversaries must satisfy, \ie they are necessary but need not be sufficient.
-Therefore, it remains an open problem whether algorithms given by Definition~\ref{def:cheap_pol} can or cannot exist (under what update rules, verification schemes, etc.) {for DNN training.} This will dictate whether (or when) comprehensive defense strategies against spoofing adversaries exist.
+The previous two lemmas have identified conditions that $c$-cheap algorithms would need to satisfy.
+Whether an algorithm can satisfy these properties is an open problem, and a negative answer would also prove that $c$-cheap algorithms do not exist.
+However, stability and query complexity are only two properties that stochastic spoofing adversaries must satisfy, \ie they are necessary but may not be sufficient.
+It is worth noting that obtaining the identical model $W_T$ via training is equivalent to knowledge transfer without any loss of information, whereas most existing knowledge transfer algorithms only preserve the models' behavior on task data distribution~\cite{hinton2015distilling}.
+Thus $c$-cheap algorithms may be considered as a type of special knowledge-transfer algorithm.
+In general, it remains an open problem whether algorithms given by Definition~\ref{def:cheap_pol} can or cannot exist (under what update rules, verification schemes, etc.) for DNN training.
+This will dictate whether (or when) comprehensive defense strategies against spoofing adversaries exist.

-As a first step to better understanding this open problem, we will introduce and evaluate several examples of candidate (stochastic spoofing) algorithms in \S~\ref{ssec:stochastic_spoofing_experiment}.
-This will enable us to evaluate their computational costs empirically.
+As a first step to better understand this open problem, we will introduce and evaluate several examples of candidate (stochastic spoofing) algorithms in Section~\ref{ssec:stochastic_spoofing_experiment}.
+This will enable us to evaluate their performance/computational costs empirically.